-Performance Outcome Example c. new buildings adjoin or are within 3m of a primary street frontage, civic space or public open space; d. locating car parking areas behind or under buildings to not dominate the street environment; 2m Im e. providing visual interest to the façade (e.g. windows or glazing, variation in colours, materials, finishes, 30% glazing Frontage modulated through the use of pillars of fine grain tenancies at least every 10m articulation, recesses or projections); f. establishing or maintaining human scale.

-The proposed development includes a vertical batten feature screen, horizontal glass shopfront glazing and rendered and painted brickwork.

-For safety and operational purposes, a child care centre is unable to provide 50% of the front façade as uncovered glazing due to the location of one of the children's classrooms being located along the front façade, therefore the windows are proposed to be frosted to allow for light into the classroom, without members of the public being able to see in.
+Performance Outcome Example c. new buildings adjoin or are within 3m of a primary street frontage, civic space or public open space; d. locating car parking areas behind or under buildings to not dominate the street environment; e. providing visual interest to the façade (e.g. windows or glazing, variation in colours, materials, finishes, articulation, recesses or projections); f. establishing or maintaining human scale.
+2 2 1 1 1 1 1 1 1 1 1 1 1 1 1 Performance Outcome Assessm ent The proposed development inclu des a vertical batten feature screen, horizontal glass shopfront glazing and rendered a For safety and operational purposes, a child care centre is unable to provide 50% of the front façade as uncovered glazing due to the location of one of the children's classrooms being located along the front façade, therefore the windows are proposed to be frosted to allow for light into the classroom, without members of the public being able to see in.
 The front façade, however, does provide shopfront glazing at the primary entrance, as well as visual interest through the use of vertical and horizontal windows, vertical batten feature screening, and coloured glass acoustic screening at the upper level.
+It is recommended that the altern ative solution be accepted in this instance.
+PO8 E8 Ground floor spaces are designed to enable the flexible re-use of floor area for commercial and retail activities.
+Performance Outcome Assessm Performance Outcome Assessment The proposed development includes the internal floor to ceiling height of 4m.
+The 4m floor to ceiling height retains the ability for flexible reuse of the floor area for potential future retail or commercial uses.
+It is recommended that the alternative solution be accepted in this instance.
+PO9 E9